studiomecanique/hashicorp-editing-exercise/terraform-getting-started_enos.md

 The configuration code includes a provider block that defines a "docker" provider.

-This code also includes declarative definitions for the following infrastructure resources:
+The code also includes declarative definitions for the following infrastructure resources:

 - a "docker_container" type resource named "nginx"
 - a "docker_image" type resource named "nginx"